BEROCHLU/textreader-online/readme.md

 - Read aloud any entered English text with a single click
 - Adjustable reading speed via a slider
+- Remembers the last used reading speed using your browser's localStorage
 - Stop reading or clear the text at any time
 - Responsive design for smartphones and tablets